Ronakmishra/download_rocket_launch_images_DAG_airflow/README.md

 ---

+### DAG Images Folder

+The `DAG_Images/` folder contains visual representations of DAGs, which illustrates the structure and dependencies of the DAGs.

+---

 ## 🚀 Getting Started

 To explore the DAGs in this repository and set up your own Airflow environment, follow the steps below:

 ### 1️⃣ Clone the Repository

 ### 2️⃣ Set Up Airflow

 Follow the official [Airflow installation guide](https://airflow.apache.org/docs/apache-airflow/stable/start.html) or use the provided `requirements.txt` file:

 ```bash
 pip install -r requirements.txt
 ```

 ### 3️⃣ Add DAGs to Your Airflow Instance

 Copy the `dags/` folder content to the `dags` directory of your Airflow installation:

 ```bash
 cp -r dags/ /path/to/your/airflow/dags/
 ```

 ### 4️⃣ Run Airflow

 Ensure your Airflow services are running:

 ```bash
 airflow webserver & airflow scheduler
 ```

 Access the Airflow UI at `http://localhost:8080` to explore the imported DAGs.

 ---